anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

+This is the official release of the pixel retrieval benchmarks PRoxford and PRparis of the ICCV 23 paper 'Towards Content-based Pixel Retrieval in Revisited Oxford and Paris'.

+# Access the benchmarks

+1. Download our pixel-level labels [here](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/pixel_retrieval_benchmarks.rar).
+2. We provide an example result of 'sift sp' as a demo.
+Download it from this [link](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/results.rar).
+3. Run miou.py in the evaluation_code directory to get mious for each query.
+4. Run mAP@k.py in the evaluation_code directory to get the final mAP@k.
+We are still refining this code.

 # Content-based Pixel Retrieval

 Pixel retrieval, or segmented instance retrieval, is a new task within computer vision.
 The primary objective is to identify pixels that represent a specific query object within a database.
 This involves the machine's ability to recognize, localize, and segment the query object in database images in real-time.
 Essentially, it's a pixel-level and instance-level recognition task, as illustrated in the figure below: